 Entitled T.H.R.I.V.E., this video project represents the Tales of Habits (for) Retention, Inspiration, Vision and Enrichment.
 Through videos that are 2 minutes or less, CULTR wants to hear your story.
 Why did you become a language teacher and what continues to offer inspiration?
 What are the biggest obstacles to achieving success and how did you overcome them?
 What would you have liked to know starting out?
 With a click of a button, every teacher can record a video message and join a growing national network of language educators focused on helping their peers.

-THRIVE provides a platform for all language educators to share their experiences.
+As shown below, THRIVE provides a platform for all language educators to share their experiences.
 Savvy veterans with decades of experience and wide-eyed newcomers just out of school each offer valuable understandings of what it means to be language teacher.
+Join other educators like Rebecca Blouwolff, the 2020 ACTFL National Language Teacher of the Year, to share your story today!

 Ready to Get Started?